-Compassion & Choices is Smoothing the Way for Aid in Dying in Hawaii
+Compassion & Choices is Laying the Groundwork for Aid in Dying in Hawaii

 The people of Hawaii overwhelmingly support aid in dying and physicians are ready to honor a terminally ill person’s request for a peaceful death by incorporating it into standard medical practice.
 At Compassion & Choices’ urging, the new Hawaii Attorney General has agreed to revise a 2011 opinion letter to reflect a change in position, which we hope will pave the way for access to aid in dying.
 In 1998, Governor Benjamin J. Cayetano established a Blue Ribbon Panel on Living and Dying with Dignity.
 The panel recommended reforms for end-of-life care, including the right to aid in dying if the dying process became prolonged and unbearable.
 However, an effort to codify this recommendation through legislation was defeated by the narrowest of margins in 2002.
 Since then, dedicated activists have kept this vision alive.
 2011 brought new hope for dignity and choice at life’s end.
 For 18 months Compassion & Choices worked to implement a standard of care for aid in dying in Hawaii.
 Opposition from former-Attorney General David Louie temporarily shut down the effort, but with new leadership from that office, we are more committed than ever.